TDP v4.3.0 Release Notes

 • Customers can convert their data to Lakehouse tables themselves: Customers can now convert their own data into Lakehouse tables by using the ids-to-lakehouse protocol in Tetra Data Pipelines.
 Previously, converting data into Lakehouse tables needed to be done in coordination with customer engineering support.

-• Faster, more predictable, and lower-cost data latency at scale: With lower compute cost, customers can now consistently convert their Intermediate Data Schema (IDS) data into Lakehouse tables in about 20 minutes.
+• Faster, more predictable, and lower-cost data latency at scale: With lower compute cost, customers can now consistently convert their Intermediate Data Schema (IDS) data into nested IDS Lakehouse tables in about 30 minutes.
 Previously, converting data could take up to 45 minutes.
 More infrastructure improvements that will continue to reduce data latency are planned for future releases.
+(Updated on 4 June 2025))

 • Improved schema structure: Lakehouse tables are now written to nested, IDS-specific schemas.
 The new nested schema structure makes it so that customers no longer have to navigate through hundreds of potential tables under one schema.